Kiribati

 Usage of EBA Preferences

-Kiribati did not take advantage of the EBA scheme in 2021 and 2022.
+Kiribati did not take advantage of the EBA scheme in recent years.

 Trade with the EU